cran/XLConnect/README.md

 install_github("miraisolutions/xlconnect", ref = "<version>")
 ```

-Please send any enhancement requests or bug reports with a simple and self-contained reproducible example to <a href="mailto:xlconnect@mirai-solutions.com">xlconnect@mirai-solutions.com</a> or log a corresponding issue on our <a href="https://github.com/miraisolutions/xlconnect">github repository</a>.
+Please log any enhancement requests or bug reports with a simple and self-contained reproducible example as an issue on our <a href="https://github.com/miraisolutions/xlconnect">github repository</a>.
 For other questions you may also use <a href="https://stackoverflow.com/questions/tagged/xlconnect">Stackoverflow</a>.

 Build for release on CRAN